Updated September 3, 2020.

 What are the potential benefits of antibody testing?

-Most infectious disease experts think it’s likely that COVID-19 does induce some degree of immunity in those who recover from it, but this has yet to be proven.
-Whether immunity to COVID-19 might last a few weeks, a few years, or lifelong is also an open question.
+What remains to be seen is whether antibody tests can determine immunity to COVID-19, either due to having recovered from the illness or due to vaccination, once a vaccine becomes available.
+Most infectious disease experts agree COVID-19 probably does induce some degree of immunity in those who recover from it, but this has yet to be proven.
+Whether immunity to COVID-19 might last a few weeks, a few years, or for life is also an open question.

 What are the risks of antibody testing?

-Conversely, an inaccurate IgG antibody test might mistakenly identify antibodies to a different coronavirus, such as one of the strains that causes the common cold, leading to “false-positive” results.
-Such results could cause susceptible people to believe they’re immune to COVID-19, and they might stop physical distancing measures and put themselves into risky situations where they could become infected.
-False positive antibody results could be a major problem with COVID-19 due to the fact that in most communities, only a small percentage of the population is believed to have been infected.
-The rarer the condition being tested, the higher the likelihood of false positive results.
+Additionally, an antibody test might mistakenly identify antibodies to a different coronavirus, such as one of the strains that causes the common cold, leading to a “false-positive” result.
+Such results could cause susceptible people to believe they’re immune to COVID-19 and they might stop physical distancing measures and put themselves into risky situations where they could become infected.
+The likelihood of false positive results can be reduced by using antibody tests that are highly specific (nearly 100% specificity) for SARS-CoV-2.

-Even extremely accurate antibody tests could still be dangerous, since we don’t yet know whether the presence of antibodies is indicative of true immunity.
-A person with a true positive antibody test result might conclude that they’re immune and stop physical distancing, only to discover that the antibodies weren’t actually protective and they’ve become infected again or infected others.
+Even extremely accurate antibody tests could still be problematic, since we don’t yet know whether the presence of antibodies is indicative of true immunity and if it is, how long immunity lasts.

 How will I know whether I'm immune to COVID-19

-At this point, we lack any definite proof that immunity to COVID-19 is possible, though many scientific investigations are underway and we should have answers soon.
-Hopefully a simple antibody test will be able to identify people who are immune, but the test will need to be highly accurate and ideally will measure the level of antibodies in the bloodstream quantitatively.
-Such tests are in development, and we will let our members know as soon as they’re available.
+At this point, we lack definite proof that immunity to COVID-19 is possible, though many experts believe this to be the case based on indirect evidence.
+Hopefully, a simple antibody test will be able to identify people who are immune, but the test will need to be highly accurate and ideally will measure the actual concentration of antibodies in the bloodstream.
+Such tests are in development, and we will let our members know if they become available.

 What’s One Medical's approach to antibody testing?